krakend/krakend-documentation/endpoints/parameter-forwarding.md

 By definition, query string parameters are always optional, and the user can pass a subset of them, all or none.
 Suppose you want to enforce that the user provides a query string parameter.
 In that case, you must validate it with the [Common Expression Language](/docs/endpoints/common-expression-language-cel/) (faster) or with a [Lua script](/docs/endpoints/lua/) (slower).

 ### Sending all query string parameters
-While the default policy prevents from sending unrecognized query string parameters, setting an asterisk `*` as the parameter name makes the gateway to **forward any query string to the backends**:
+While the default policy prevents sending unrecognized query string parameters, setting an asterisk `*` as the parameter name makes the gateway to **forward any query string to the backends**:

 ```json
 {